-- Rolex creates perfect pieces.
-If the lettering on the dial in blurred or if one of the hands is bent, you can pretty much assume that this is a replica.
-Rolex only sells perfect pieces and would not release a flawed watch out into the market.
+Rolex creates perfect pieces.
+If the lettering on the dial is blurred or if one of the hands is bent, you can pretty much assume that this is a replica.
+Rolex only sells perfect pieces and would not release a flawed watch into the market.

-- Another indication that the Rolex is a fake is the date window.
-When you view the date through the Cyclops, the date should be magnified 2.5xand fill the entire window.
-Majority of the time, a fake Rolex will only be magnified 1.5x and will not be clear.
+Another indication that the Rolex is a fake is the date window.
+When you view the date through the Cyclops, the date should be magnified 2.5x and fill the entire window.
+The majority of the time, a fake Rolex will only be magnified 1.5x and will not be clear.
 If you have trouble reading the date or it doesn’t fill the entire window, be on alert.
 Chances are that this is a fake Rolex.

-- Also, a stainless steel Rolex will never have a date and day on the dial.
+Also, a stainless steel Rolex will never have a date and day on the dial.
 This is the most popular kind of fake Rolex.
-Only 18kt gold and platinum Rolexes will have a date and day on the dial, never a stainless steel.
-(Thanks to one of our readers, Pat, he informed us that “For the general public there are no stainless steel Day-Dates, but from my readings I have learned there are 10 of them!
-Years ago when Rolex established the Day-Date as part of their line 10 were made from stainless steel and presented to the major technicians who worked on the project.
+Only 18kt gold and platinum Rolexes will have a date and day on the dial, never a stainless steel model.
+(Thanks to one of our readers, Pat, who informed us that “For the general public there are no stainless steel Day-Dates, but from my readings I have learned there are 10 of them!
+Years ago when Rolex established the Day-Date as part of their line, 10 were made from stainless steel and presented to the major technicians who worked on the project.
 However, they are rarer than the Kew Observatory Rolexes.”)

-- These next few tips take a little bit more work, but definitely helpful in preventing you from buying a fake Rolex.
+These next few tips take a little bit more work, but are definitely helpful in preventing you from buying a fake Rolex.

-- Authentic Rolexes will not leak when underwater.
+Authentic Rolexes will not leak when underwater.
 However, a replica Rolex will almost always leak.
 If you are able to conduct this test, place the Rolex underwater and see if it leaks.
-If it does, do not purchase it because chances are, it is a fake.
+If it does, do not purchase it, because chances are it's a fake.